NVIDIA/spark-rapids/docs/compatibility.md

 `Null` in Scala when trying to match a string surrounded by single quotes.
 This behavior will be updated in a future release to more closely match Spark.

+If the JSON has s single quote `'` in the path, the GPU query may fail with `ai.rapids.cudf.CudfException`.
+More examples are in [issue-12483](https://github.com/rapidsai/cudf/issues/12483).

 ## Approximate Percentile

 The GPU implementation of `approximate_percentile` uses